xizon/uix-kit/README.md

 These RTL modules do not need JavaScript.

-**Step 5 &#128161; Optional.** You could also create an HTML file to run the demo of this module separately, all HTML files will be automatically exported into the directory `examples/`.
+**Step 5 (Optional).** You could also create an HTML file to run the demo of this module separately, all HTML files will be automatically exported into the directory `examples/`.
 The demo code of the HTML file is as follows:

 ```sh